 Campfire Foil Dill Potatoes

-- 15 small New Potatoes cut in half
+- 15 small New Potatoes or small potatoes cut in half

 - 2 tbsp olive oil

 - 1 tbsp butter